 One of the keys to blogging is consistency.

-The moral of your readers goes down the drain if they are uncertain about when your next post will be up.
+The morale of your readers goes down the drain if they are uncertain about when your next post will be up.
 If they don’t have the security of predictability, they will pick up their stuff and desert you to find another exciting battle… one that is consistent.
 (Can’t think of anything to write about?
 Try one of these ideas.)

 But we need a break, too… right?